 A BRIEF HISTORY OF BERKSHIRE SCHOOl

 Berkshire School was founded in 1907 beneath the “dome” of Mt.
 Everett by Seaver Burton Buck, a Harvard graduate who had taught at Hackley School.
-During the thirty-five years that Mr. Buck was headmaster, Berkshire evolved into a substantial and vibrant institution.
+During the 35 years that Mr. Buck was headmaster, Berkshire evolved into a substantial and vibrant institution.
 Mr. Buck interwove appreciation for and exploration of the mountain with classical classroom teaching.

 Upon Mr. Buck’s retirement in 1943 the school went on a war footing.
 Depleted by the call to arms, Berkshire nonetheless remained in session throughout the calendar year, with small groups graduating every twelve weeks.
 Many of the students became seasoned pilots through the school’s Education with Wings program at the nearby Great Barrington Airport.